shunnnosukekawai/detectron2_demo/README.md

 ---

-# This repo contains the training configuration, code and trained model for [PubLayNet](https://github.com/ibm-aur-nlp/PubLayNet) dataset
+# This repo contains the training configurations, code and trained models trained on [PubLayNet](https://github.com/ibm-aur-nlp/PubLayNet) dataset  using [Detectron2](https://github.com/facebookresearch/detectron2) implementation.
+[PubLayNet](https://github.com/ibm-aur-nlp/PubLayNet) is a very large dataset for document layout analysis (document segmentation).
+It can be used to trained semantic segmentation/Object detection models.

 Important:
 * Models are trained on a portion of the dataset (train-0.zip, train-1.zip, train-2.zip, train-3.zip)
-* Trained on total 191832 images
+* Trained on total 191,832 images
-* Models are evaluated on dev.zip
+* Models are evaluated on dev.zip (~11,000 images)
+* Backbone pretrained on COCO dataset is used but trained from scratch on PubLayNet dataset
 * Trained using Nvidia GTX 1080Ti 11GB

-## For training from scratch use
+## For training from scratch
 ```
 ./tools/train_net_dla.py
 ```

-## Mask-RCNN resnext101_32x8d backbone
+## Mask-RCNN with resnext101_32x8d backbone
 Config file:
 ```
 ./configs/DLA_mask_rcnn_X_101_32x8d_FPN_3x.yaml